User Enrollment Options

 - Enrollment Invitation: Send an enrollment invitation or invitation URL to users.
 Enrollment invitations and URLs aren’t available for Windows devices.

 - Self Help Portal: Set up a portal that users can visit to download Secure Hub and enroll their devices or send themselves an enrollment invitation.

-- Manual Enrollment: Send out an email, handbook, or some other communication letting users know that the system is up and that they can enroll.
+- Manual Enrollment: Send out an email, handbook, or some other communication to let users know that the system is available for enrollment.
 Users then download Secure Hub and enroll their devices manually.

-You can email an enrollment invitation to users with iOS, macOS, or Android devices.
 You can also send an installation link through SMTP or SMS to users with iOS, macOS, Android, or Windows devices.
 For more information, see Enroll devices.

 After you have your environment set up, you need to decide how to get users into your environment.
-An earlier section in this article discusses the specifics of user enrollment modes.
+An earlier section in this article discusses the specifics of user enrollment security modes.
 This section discusses the way you reach out to users.

 Open Enrollment vs. Selective Invitation

 - Limited enrollment.
 You can limit the number of users by only allowing users with invitations to enroll.
 You can also limit open enrollment by Active Directory group.

 With the invitation method, you can also limit the number of devices a user can enroll.
 In most situations, open enrollment is acceptable, but there are a few things to consider:

 - For MAM enrollment, you can easily limit open enrollment through Active Directory group membership.